SEO is critical for the success of any website. Whether blogging, selling a product, and everything in between, your website needs to be SEO-friendly.

 Optimizing your entire website structure for SEO is one thing, but there is one specific component that requires its own separate checklist of SEO preparation.

 No matter your website, including images in your content is a must.
 Not only do they make your content that much more presentable, but they can also be jam-packed with information.

 Sprinkling an image or two on every page or post on your website is not that difficult.
 But, doing so may lead to quite a hit to your website’s SEO ranking, especially if you do not take care of all the necessary SEO precautions.

 There’s a reason why preparing your images for SEO is important.
-Putting it simply, when Google’s search engine goes over your website scanning its content when it discovers the images on your website, it doesn’t just register them as “images” but it also looks at all the text/data “behind” the image.
-All the additional metadata gets into consideration when Google shows up to rank your website’s SEO status.
+Putting it simply, when Google’s search engine goes over your website scanning its content and discovers the images on your website, it doesn’t just register them as “images” but it also looks at all the text/data “behind” the image.
+All the additional metadata also gets taken into consideration.

 Which is why it’s very important to have all that information/data prepared and set properly when uploading new images to secure your website’s SEO without having to constantly worry about it.